“Haven’t I told you something of the life we live here? The sort of horrible death-in-life! The decay, the loneliness, the self-pity?”

 But oh, what a bore, what a nuisance it was!
 What an infernal uproar there would be!
 How he wished he had never given the doctor that promise!
 No matter, he had given it, and he could not break it.
 So short a time ago he would have broken it, en bon pukka sahib, how easily!
 But not now.
 He had got to see this thing through.
 He turned himself sidelong so that his birthmark was away from the others.
 Already he could feel his voice going flat and guilty.

 At this point in the novel, Flory has deteriorated significantly since the beginning of the story.
-His relationship with Elizabeth (a young European woman whom he has been courting) is almost surely over, which has the effect of making him self-pitying and desperate.
+His relationship with Elizabeth (a young European woman whom he has been courting) is almost surely over, which makes him self-pitying and desperate.
 From this quote, it is clear that Flory nominates the doctor only because he sees that has nothing to lose.
 The promise he made to the doctor is more of a burden to him now than anything else, but in his current situation, his relationship with the doctor is the only thing he has left.
 Therefore, even though he feels guilty about breaking away from the other pukka sahibs, he chooses to speak up and nominate the doctor.
 Unfortunately, Flory acts too late, for U Po Kyin’s plans to ruin the doctor and Flory have already been set into motion.
 Herein lies the tragedy: it is only when Flory’s fate has been determined by circumstances of empire that he has enough courage to speak out against it.

 Corrosive and Damaging Effects of Imperialism